IamSanjid/RMB/README.md

 * **BTW, make sure 'Bind Mouse Buttons' is ticked.**
 * **If you don't want to apply the mouse binding feature at the moment but still want to keep your binding settings just untick 'Bind Mouse Buttons' for the moment.**

+You can now unbound the mouse buttons or set to None by clicking on them and pressing Ctrl+C.

 # Disclaimer
-This is a simple learning project so, things might get broken.
+This was a simple learning project so, things might get broken.
 Since it simulates key presses according to the mouse position, you might feel the camera movement is a bit choppy and weird/wrong.
-And since this simulates keypresses, you should close(recommended) or hide/minimize other applications.<br/><br/>
+And you should close(recommended) or hide/minimize other applications.<br/><br/>
 * **_Make sure Ryujinx is running, focused, and in the centre of your screen before enabling mouse panning.._**
 * **_Default Panning Toggle Hotkey is Ctrl+F9 if any other application uses the same hotkey it will fail so make sure to choose a unique hotkey or just close other applications._**
 * **_If you don't want to bind mouse buttons with your keyboard keys then just simply press the 'Default' button and set the mouse binding keys to None or just untick the 'Bind Mouse Buttons'_**